MArhamAA1422/b6-learning/react/lws.md

 ## State: A Component's Memory
 - Component **data** that can be changed.
 - Component's own database.
-- Not props, it resides insides the component.
+- Not props, it resides inside the component.
 - **state is JS object**.
 - **this.state**, **this.setState**
    - setState: React will be reactive and re-render.